One year in and the momentum has stalled

 Although I’ve not had enough time (or energy) to get back to lunchtime yoga sessions at work, I finally went back to one of Wai’s ‘Yoga for Runners’ classes on Friday.
 It wasn’t a particularly demanding class, which was brilliant as I needed a gentle reintroduction!

-I’ve been really struggling with my swimming recently.
+My swimming has been a real struggle recently.
 I’ve been able to battle on with my running whilst being unwell, but I’ve not got the swimming background to enable me to do that.
-I’ve finding it really hard to breathe, which has meant that doing more than 25m at a time has been really hard.
+I’ve been finding it really hard to breathe, which has meant that doing more than 25m at a time has been really hard.
 I left one training session halfway through, which made me feel like I was letting myself and my coach down, I missed another session and although I trained on Monday this week, I took lots of rest.
 I really hope that I get well soon as I hate finding swimming this difficult.

 As I’ve been ill and my training has suffered, I’ve started to worry about Brighton Marathon.
 Originally, I had hoped that I would be able to complete it in 4:15, but I’ve now had to wave goodbye to that as being unrealistic.
 I’m still going to do the race and have every intention of finishing it, but should probably be happy with anything under 5 hours now.